TomasTeixeira2003/EP2520-BNSS/stockholm/README.md

     1. Create a client in Keycloak for the Secure Web Server. \
         Use <https://secureweb.internal> as the Root URL and enable Client authentication.
 All other options are added by default

+        For the 2 Factor Authentication to work we need to create a new Authentication Flow.\
+        In Keycloak admin panel go to Authentication -> Flows.
+Then duplicate the browser built-in flow.\
+        Edit the cloned flow.\
+        Disable the Cookie.\
+        In Browser 2FA Forms Alternative sub-flow, mark all child steps as Required.\
+        In the client for the Secure Web Server, go to the Advanced tab.\
+        At the bottom, on Authentication flow overrides options, select the flow that you configured as the Browser flow.

     2. Update the environment variables SW_CLIENT_ID and SW_CLIENT_SECRET with the values for the specific client
     3. Run the Apache Server through the central docker compose file.